Alan-Miller/DevMtn-Travels/README.md

 Go ahead and delete the test variables you made and create new $scope variables that are accessible in the html view and associate them with the data that was pulled from the service files.

 If you followed the steps located in the views then you should see the data from the service on the page.
-If you dont see anything make sure your getting the data in your controller from the service.
+If you don't see anything make sure your getting the data in your controller from the service.

 * Note: The information on the booked.html view  will not display until we configure the data to the specific state by id.